-It can be all too easy to ditch the bike helmet when you’re in a rush to get to the weekly swim meet or if your child is just going up the street.
+It can be all too easy to ditch the bike helmet when you’re in a rush to get to your neighborhood pool or if your child is just going up the street.
 However, being in a hurry or only going a short distance won’t prevent an injury from happening.
 The Snell Memorial Foundation and Safety Education Center report that every year, the number of bicycle head injuries that require hospitalization, “exceeds the total of all head injury cases — including those from baseball, football, skateboards, scooters, horseback riding, snowboarding, ice hockey, in-line skating and lacrosse.”1

 Wearing a helmet is the easiest and most effective way to protect against head injuries while riding a bike.
 In North Carolina, if you’re under 16, it’s also required by law.